aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 All fortunes are wrong except this one.
+> 🥠 Never do something halfway.
+If you do it w
-Last update: Fri Mar 11 05:05:57 2022
+Last update: Sat Mar 12 05:05:04 2022